Rights, Freedoms, and Responsibilities

 Information about student views, beliefs, and political associations which is disclosed to a faculty member in confidence is at all times to be considered confidential.
 Protection against improper disclosure is a serious professional obligation.
 Judgments of ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student (refer to Student Records for amplification of policy and procedures).

-Augustana University is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, or disability.
+Augustana is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, gender identity, genetic information, national origin, ancestry, age, veteran status, or disability.
 Augustana complies with Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
-The University will provide reasonable accommodations for known disabilities to the extent required by the law.
+Augustana will provide reasonable accommodations for known disabilities to the extent required by law.

 This policy covers nondiscrimination in employment and in access to educational opportunities.
-Therefore, any member of the campus community, guest or visitor who acts to deny, deprive or limit the educational, employment, residential and/or social access, benefits and/or opportunities of any member of the campus community on the basis of their actual or perceived membership in the protected classes listed above is in violation of the University policy on nondiscrimination.
-When brought to the attention of the University, any such discrimination will be appropriately remedied by Augustana according to the procedures below.
+Therefore, any member of the campus community, guest or visitor who acts to deny, deprive or limit the educational, employment, residential and/or social access, benefits and/or opportunities of any member of the campus community on the basis of their actual or perceived membership in the protected classes listed above is in violation of Augustana policy on nondiscrimination.
+When brought to the attention of Augustana, any such discrimination will be appropriately remedied by Augustana according to the procedures below.
 This Policy is not intended to create a contract between Augustana University and any other person.